Suzanne O'Sullivan

 Suzanne O'Sullivan is an Irish physician practising in Britain, specialising in neurology and clinical neurophysiology.
 In addition to academic publications in her field, O'Sullivan is an author of award-winning non-fiction books, each focusing on medical casework related to her neurology specialty (cases that have been disguised/anonymised).

 Early life and education

-O'Sullivan is from Dublin, and studied medicine at Trinity College Dublin.
+O'Sullivan is from Dublin and studied medicine at Trinity College Dublin.
 She qualified as a doctor in 1991.
+She was the first in her family to attend college.
+She initially wanted to be a writer, but her mother encouraged her to pursue studies with more postgraduate job opportunities.

 O'Sullivan completed an M.A. in creative writing at Birkbeck College, University of London, in 2015.

 Career

 O'Sullivan is a neurologist, clinical neurophysiologist, and writer (see following).
 As of 2015, she was a consultant neurologist at the National Hospital for Neurology and Neurosurgery in London.
 The main focuses of her work in neurology are in the treatment of epilepsy patients, and on improving medical care for people with psychosomatic disorders.

 Included in her scholarly publications is work on Functional Neurological Disorder (FND).

 As of 2025, O'Sullivan had authored four non-fiction books, concerned with psychosomatic illness, epilepsy, and over-medicalisation in particular.